-7.3 ENGINE GROUP INSTALLATION
+7.3 ENGINE SECTION INSTALLATION

 The engine group is designed to be separated into left side (driver) and right side (passenger) sections.
-Each side is tie-wrapped separately, but not labeled.
-The right side of the harness has connectors for the distributor, ignition module, and ignition coil.
-The left side of the harness has connectors for the idle air control motor, throttle position sensor, injectors, oxygen sensor, knock sensor and MAP sensor.
-When you begin routing, separate the engine group into left and right sections and place them accordingly.
+Each side is tie-wrapped separately and labeled.
+The Drivers side of the harness has connectors for the TPS, IAC, CTS, IAT, Coils and Injectors.
+The Passenger side of the harness has connectors for the Knock sensors, Cam sensor, Crank sensor, idle air control motor, throttle position sensor, injectors, and oxygen sensor. knock sensor and MAP sensor.
+To begin routing, separate the engine groups into left and right sections and place them between the intake manifold and valve covers.